cltl/OpenDutchFrameNetLexicon/README.md

                 ]
             }
         }
-    },
+    }
 ```

 The annotations can differ in terms of additional attributed depending on the input lexicon from which they were drawn.
 Please refer to the documentation of each subproject for an explanation.
-At the entry level, additional attributes can have been imported from the RBN dicitonary:
+At the entry level, additional attributes can have been imported from the RBN dicitonary as shown here:

 ```
         "incorporated_fe": null,